 You can find lots of great examples out there.
 For instance, winter is fast approaching and many businesses will have to make preparations for the colder weather.
 To meet this practical need, Ryder Fleet Products has published 10 Winter Driving Tips for Trucks and a CAT dealership has put out 10 Tips to Prepare Heavy Equipment for Winter.
 On our own blog, we’ve covered Winterizing Your Fleet and Severe Weather Preparedness, among other posts.
 Even holiday-related articles about keeping connected to loved ones and easily navigating the festivities can be relevant and interesting to your audience.

-Yes, all these business writing articles about similar topics can have some overlap and redundancy.
+Yes, all these businesses writing articles about similar topics can have some overlap and redundancy.
 However, your customers do not know those other companies.
 They know and trust you and your dealership.
-Maintain that quality reputation and keep them coming back to you by being their resource for specific, useful content.
-Having an expert voice that provides beneficial information keeps prospects paying attention and keeps previous customers engaged.
-Whatever resources you provide, from informal blog-posts and professional whitepapers to email news and text-message coupons, content development generates leads!!
+Maintaining an expert voice that provides specific, useful information keeps prospects paying attention and keeps previous customers engaged.
+Whatever resources you provide, from informal blog-posts and professional whitepapers to email news and text-message coupons, content development generates leads and connections!!

 So consider the questions we provided above, and then tell us — what do you have to say to your customers??